 This paper proposes a novel methodology to estimate a country's degree of trade misreporting.
-Our methodology is not based on ad-hoc assumptions about who may or may not report accurately; rather, it incorporates the full range of available data to compute the trade reporting patterns of a country with all of its trading partners in a given time period.
-We use this information to weigh each reported trade entry and eventually we derive seven specific trade misreporting indices, capturing overall trade misreporting, as well as under- and over-reporting of exports and imports.
-Another unique aspect of the indices developed here is that they are scale independent, making them comparable across countries with different trade values and over different time periods.
+Our methodology does not require any ad-hoc assumptions about who may or may not report accurately; rather, it incorporates the full range of available data to compute the trade reporting patterns of a country with all of its trading partners in a given period.
+We use this information to weight each reported trade entry and derive seven specific trade misreporting indices, capturing under- and over-reporting of trade, exports, and imports, as well as total trade misreporting.

-After introducing the theoretical derivation, we apply our measurement technique to bilateral annual trade data from 1996-2015, covering over 58 million trade entries at the HS 4-digit level reported by 160 WTO members, accounting for approximately 98 percent of world merchandise trade.
-To our knowledge, this constitutes the first trade misreporting indices that are comparable across countries and over time, as well as independent of a priori definitions about countries' reporting accuracies.
-In a descriptive analysis of the associated country rankings, we find low income countries to misreport relatively more, possibly reflecting their capacity constraints and overall restrictive policy regimes, as well as weak governance and institutional quality.
-Emerging economies, including primary resource exporting countries, are more likely to over-report exports - an indication for illicit capital flight.
-We then specifically analyze the prominent case of China's trade data and our indices suggest the country's overall trade reporting started to improve substantially when negotiations over joining the WTO began in the late 1990s.
+After laying out the theoretical derivation, we apply our measurement technique to bilateral annual trade data from 1996-2015, covering over 58 million trade entries at the HS 4-digit level, accounting for approximately 98 per cent of world merchandise trade.
+To our knowledge, this constitutes the first systematic trade misreporting indices that are comparable across countries and over time, as well as independent of a priori definitions about countries' reporting accuracies.
+In a descriptive analysis of the associated country rankings, we find low-income countries to misreport relatively more, possibly reflecting their capacity constraints and overall restrictive policy regimes, as well as weak governance and institutional quality.
+Indeed, previous research has shown that as countries develop, they usually move from taxing trade to taxing income (e.g., see Besley and Persson, 2013).
+We find that emerging economies, including countries exporting primary resources, are more likely to overreport exports - an indication for illicit capital flight.
+We then specifically analyse the prominent case of China's trade data, and our indices suggest the country's trade reporting started to improve substantially when negotiations over joining the WTO began in the late 1990s.
 Further, China's relaxation of its restrictive capital control policies coincides with a fall in the country's export under-reporting.

-Finally, to we present an empirical analysis of import under-reporting, using our full (unbalanced) panel data set of 107 countries from 1996-2015.
-Specifically, economic intuition, as well as several country-specific studies, suggest that as tariff or VAT rates rise, so should the incentive of importers to under-report, thereby avoiding additional taxation.
+Finally, we present an empirical analysis of import under-reporting, using our panel data set of 107 countries from 1996-2015.
+Economic intuition, as well as several country-specific studies, suggest that larger tariff or VAT rates should increase importers' incentives to under-report in order to avoid taxation.
 Indeed, our results provide evidence consistent with that hypothesis on a global level, even after accounting for a list of potentially confounding factors, as well as country- and year-fixed effects.

-Beyond these specific results, we hope that our derived indices can be of value for researchers interested in a batter understanding of the determinants and consequences of misreported trade data on the global level.
-For example, the indices may be used to study a range of trade policy analyses, such as estimating the welfare effects of trade facilitation programs (e.g., tariff liberalization or preferential trading arrangements); devising effective export support and capital control programs; or supplementing bilateral and multilateral trade negotiations and foreign policy making, to name a few.
+Beyond their specific implications, we see these findings, as well as the case study of China, as prominent applications to illustrate the capabilities of our derived indices for future research.
+For example, we hope that our indices can be of value for empirical researchers interested in a better understanding of the determinants and consequences of misreported trade data.
+For example, the indices may be used to study a range of trade policy analyses, such as (i) estimating the welfare effects of trade facilitation programs (e.g., tariff liberalization or preferential trading arrangements), (ii) devising effective export support and capital control programs, or (iii) supplementing bilateral and multilateral trade negotiations and foreign policymaking, to name just a few.
 Naturally, we do not claim these indices to be perfect.
-However, we hope they provide a starting point to global studies on trade misreporting.
+However, we hope they provide a useful starting point to empirical studies on trade misreporting.